madMAx43v3r/mmx-node/docs/src/content/docs/reference/hardfork-2.md

 The `mmx_compile` test harness always uses the corrected load-before-arguments order; it does not emulate the pre-fork behavior.

+## Transaction hash version 1

+Before hardfork 2, boolean, signed-integer, and unsigned-integer variants were written to transaction hashes without a type tag.
+Adjacent argument values could therefore have the same byte encoding despite having different VM semantics.
+For example, `[true, uint64(0)]` and `[uint64(1), false]` produced the same operation hash.

+Starting at hardfork 2, transactions must use version 1.
+Version-1 hashing prefixes boolean, signed 64-bit integer, and unsigned 64-bit integer variants with distinct type tags.
+The version is propagated recursively through arrays and objects and into operation and deployment hashes.
+Transactions below the activation height must use version 0, which preserves all historical transaction IDs.

+Wallets select the transaction version for the next block height.
+A version-0 transaction that has not been included before activation is no longer eligible for inclusion after hardfork 2.

 ## Block format and support flag